PenguinParadigm/penguinparadigm.github.io/README.md

 The Penguin Paradigm maintains three points of presence on the web with information for various audiences:

-this site, which is essentially the public brochure for Penguin Paradigm the Penguin Paradigm wiki, which holds  more detailed information about Hydra:  its community, its meetings and events, and its technologies; and a GitHub site which provides the code, documentation and detailed information aimed at developers
+this site, which is essentially the public brochure for Penguin Paradigm the Penguin Paradigm wiki, which holds  more detailed information about the Paradigm:  its community, its meetings and events, and its technologies; and a GitHub site which provides the code, documentation and detailed information aimed at developers